rpmuller/ePubs/WP1.md

 "unnatural" came to express blame.)
-Nature is in form rather than in matter; what is potentially flesh or bone has not yet acquired its own nature, and a thing is more what it is when it has attained to fulfilment.
+Nature is in form rather than in matter; what is potentially flesh or bone has not yet acquired its own nature, and a thing is more what it is when it has attained to fulfillment.
 This whole point of view seems to be suggested by biology: the acorn is "potentially" an oak.

 Nature belongs to the class of causes which operate for the sake